meshery/meshery/docs/pages/tasks/filter-management.md

 ## Frequently Asked Questions

-### Q: What is Envoy proxy?

-An <strong>Envoy</strong> is a high performance, programmable L3/L4 and L7 proxy that a number of service mesh use as their data plane.
-See the [service mesh landscape](https://layer5.io/service-mesh-landscape) for a complete list.
-Connection and request handling are at the core of Envoy’s focus.
-Envoy's has a pluggable filter module that allows the incorporation of WebAssembly filters that provide additional traffic filtering intelligence.
-Often this includes higher order functions such as access control, transformation, data enrichment, auditing and more.

-### Q: What is WASM ?

-WebAssembly is a low-level assembly-like language with a compact binary format that runs with near-native performance and provides languages such as C/C++, C# and Rust with a compilation target so that they can run in many different environments, including behind Envoy's Application Binary Interface to extend Envoy with new capabilities.
-WASM programs are distributed in an efficient portable binary instruction format and embed into isolated execution environments.

-<--

 ### Q: Why does Meshery provide and manage WASM filters?

 Meshery manages WASM filters for data plane proxies for: